Sport Management '14

 Upon reflection of her time at Castleton, Leonard has a few words of encouragement for current students.

 “College is truly the best four years and they go by fast.
-Soak it all up, take everything in, try not to pass up on opportunity, and have fun!” she said.
+Soak it all up, take everything in, try not to pass up on opportunities, and have fun!” she said.
 “Adulting hits you fast and you'll want a few days back in college.
 Castleton is truly a family, and something not many people get to experience.”